MCUdude/MicroCore/README.md

 #### PlatformIO
-[PlatformIO](http://platformio.org) is an open source ecosystem for IoT and embedded development, and supports MicroCore.
+[PlatformIO](http://platformio.org) is an open-source ecosystem for IoT and embedded development, and supports MicroCore.

 **See [PlatformIO.md](https://github.com/MCUdude/MicroCore/blob/master/PlatformIO.md) for more information.*